 b.
 The coronavirus hotline BEFORE going into your doctor

 Health officials can help direct you where to go and prepare for you to come in.
-Call the hotline at: 1-800-456-7707
+Call the Utah Department of Health's information line at: 1-800-456-7707

 If you are experiencing symptoms, please call your hospital before visiting: